Trip4077/MineSweeper/README.md

 Click to test tile, right click to flag tile

-..-Built Using ReactJS
+-Built Using ReactJS
-..-Type-Checking with prop-types
+-Type-Checking with prop-types
-..-Styling with styled-components
+-Styling with styled-components